 What is the Genetic and Wellness Assessment?

-The assessment is a questionnaire about your personal or family history of certain medical conditions (cancer, depression and other genetic conditions) that is filled out prior to an annual physical.
-Based on your responses, you may be eligible for a referral to one of our Personalized Medicine clinics or be recommended to have lab tests performed to learn more related to your DNA.
-This information would then be used to create a customized care and treatment plan based on unique genetic characteristics and health history.
+The assessment is a questionnaire about your personal or family history of certain medical conditions that is filled out prior to an annual physical through NorthShoreConnect.
+Based on your responses, you will have the opportunity to request an order be placed by your physician for genetic testing.
+This information would then be used to create a customized care and treatment plan based on your unique genetic characteristics and health history.
 There is no cost for this assessment.
 It is an additional tool to assess health during the annual physical.

 Why should I complete the Genetic and Wellness Assessment?